auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-This simplified overview demonstrates that the G3P's modifications to bcrypt also requisitions previously unused null bytes, much in the same way that PHKDF requisitions previously unused null bytes found in PBKDF2 for its own purposes.
+This simplified overview demonstrates that the G3P's modifications to bcrypt also requisitions previously unused null bytes, much in the same way that PHKDF requisitions previously unused null bytes found in PBKDF2 for tagging purposes.

 If two states collide, then modifying that state with XOR(x) will always be different than that same state modified by XOR(y) for distinct x and y.
 This